madgik/exareme2/README.md

    inv attach --node <NODE-NAME>
    ```

-1. Restart all node/controller services with
+1. Restart all the node/controller services and keep the same containers with

    ```
    inv start-node --all && inv start-controller --detached